Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Results

-For complementary analysis, the temperature dependence of $A_{\rm SC}$ and $A_{\rm PG}$ is shown in Figs.~\ref{fig_AB}(c) and (d), respectively.
-The solid and dashed lines in Fig.~\ref{fig_AB}(c) are fits to the Mattis-Bardeen model with $T_{\rm c}$ as a parameter~\cite{mertelj2009distinct}, while those in Fig.~\ref{fig_AB}(d) correspond to fits to a temperature-independent gap model with $\Delta_{\rm PG}$ as a parameter~\citep{kabanov1999}.
-Details of the $\Delta R/R$ data and analysis are provided in the Supplemental Material.
+For complementary analysis, the temperature dependence of $A_{\rm SC}$ and $A_{\rm PG}$ is shown in Figs.~\ref{fig_AB}(c) and \ref{fig_AB}(d), respectively.
+The lines in Fig.~\ref{fig_AB}(c) are fits to the Mattis-Bardeen model with $T_{\rm c}$ as a parameter~\cite{mertelj2009distinct}, while those in Fig.~\ref{fig_AB}(d) correspond to fits to a temperature-independent gap model with $\Delta_{\rm PG}$ as a parameter~\cite{kabanov1999}.
+The corresponding $\Delta R/R$ data are provided in Appendix~C.